Table of Contents

 12. Can you explain the concept of a Trigger framework?
 Why is it used?

-Trigger framework is a Salesforce Apex design pattern allowing more modular and organized trigger logic management.
-It usually entails utilizing a handler class that includes the logic and the Trigger calling the relevant function from the handler class.
+The trigger framework is a Salesforce Apex design pattern that enables more modular and organized management of trigger logic.
+It usually entails using a handler class that includes the logic, with the Trigger calling the relevant function from that class.
 The primary advantages of adopting a trigger framework are:

 - Reduces code duplication.